 - Hazama/Terumi (of BlazBlue fame) has a weapon called Ouroboros which grants him long range attack options.
 To further the thematic 'cycle' in Ouroboros, this guy is responsible for creating the time loop that plagues the first game.
 To further the thematic 'autoconsumptive' theme in Ouroboros, his weapon exacerbates emotional vulnerabilities in his enemies, sometimes allowing him to talk them into spiritually cannabalizing themselves.

-- Metal Gear Solid 2 has an Ouroboros appear in the map screen if you try to use it when GW is glitching.
+- Metal Gear Solid 2: Sons of Liberty has an Ouroboros appear in the map screen if you try to use it when GW is glitching.
 This hints at the purpose of the S3 program.

 - The apocalyptic Virus threat in Resident Evil 5 is named "Uroboros" (the Serbo-Croatian spelling), since it mutates its host into a giant mass of intertwining tentacles, slowly devouring the host so it must constantly seek more hosts to infect.